-Data access and use
+Data Access and Use

-- 13. All VMS data received by the Secretariat shall be treated as confidential information in accordance with NPFC's Data-Sharing and Data-Security Protocols for Vessel Monitoring System (VMS) Data. - 14.
-Subject to the adoption of the NPFC's Data-Sharing and Data-Security Protocols for Vessel Monitoring System (VMS) by the Commission, the Secretariat shall provide VMS data: - (a) By electronic means to a Member who has an inspection presence in the Convention Area; or - (b) upon request from a Member to support search and rescue (SAR)
+- 13. All VMS data received by the Secretariat shall be treated as confidential information in accordance with NPFC's Data-Sharing and Data-Security Protocols for Vessel Monitoring System (VMS) Data (Annex 2). - 14.
+In accordance with the NPFC's Data-Sharing and Data-Security Protocols for Vessel Monitoring System (VMS) (Annex 2), the Secretariat shall provide VMS data: - (a) By electronic means to a Member who has an inspection presence in the Convention Area; or - (b) upon request from a Member to support search and rescue (SAR)